Django storage module implementation for Google Cloud Storage

 Please keep in mind that this version is not yet used in any production application (as far as I know of) and thus is an alpha release, even though fully tested!
 Any kind of feedback is greatly appreciated.

 pip install django-gcloud-storage

 Create a GCS service account JSON keyfile and a bucket for your application.
-Check the documentation of google-cloud-python and Google Cloud Platform for more details:
+Check the documentation of Google Cloud Platform for more details:

 Update your Django settings and use it like any other Django storage module:

 DEFAULT_FILE_STORAGE = 'django_gcloud_storage.DjangoGCloudStorage' GCS_PROJECT = "django-gcloud-storage" GCS_BUCKET = "django-gcloud-storage-bucket" GCS_CREDENTIALS_FILE_PATH = "/path/to/gcs-credentials.json"

 Fully tested on Python 3.7 - 3.10, PyPy 3.7-7.3.7 and PyPy 3.8-7.3.7 with Django 2.2, 3.2 and 4.0